tbensky/3dprinted-mask/README.md

 # 3dprinted-mask
 Here is workflow we developed to produce a 3D printed respirator mask.
+This mask uses the base mask from the "Montana Mask" project.
+See [https://makethemasks.com](https://makethemasks.com) for more information.

 <p align="center">
    <img src="https://github.com/tbensky/3dprinted-mask/blob/master/button_hole_all4.jpeg">